- Start date: 25th March 2022

-Dr Katy Sutcliffe is the Deputy Director of the Department of Health Reviews Facility at the Evidence for Policy and Practice Information and Coordination Centre (EPPI-Centre), Institute of Education, University College London https://eppi.ioe.ac.uk/cms/.
+Dr Katy Sutcliffe is the Deputy Director of the Department of Health Reviews Facility at the Evidence for Policy and Practice Information and Coordination Centre (EPPI-Centre), Institute of Education, University College London.
 Katy specialises in developing methods for research synthesis, in particular for qualitative and mixed methods reviews.

-Judy Wright is a senior information specialist with expertise in finding evidence for mixed methods reviews.
+Judy Wright (University of Leeds) is a senior information specialist with expertise in finding evidence for mixed methods reviews.
 Judy leads the AUHE Evidence Synthesis team, supporting systematic reviews, economic models and realist syntheses.

-Natalie King is an information specialist with expertise in finding evidence for systematic reviews, economic models and mixed methods reviews including realist syntheses.
+Natalie King (University of Leeds) is an information specialist with expertise in finding evidence for systematic reviews, economic models and mixed methods reviews including realist syntheses.

-Dr Joanne Greenhalgh is a social research methodologist applying realist methods to healthcare evaluation.
+Professor Joanne Greenhalgh (University of Leeds) is a social research methodologist applying realist methods to healthcare evaluation.
 Joanne has expertise in realist syntheses.

-Dr Helen Elsey is a senior lecturer based at the University of York.
+Dr Helen Elsey (University of York) is a senior lecturer.
 Helen and colleagues have recently completed a NIHR-PHR funded mixed methods review with the Campbell Collaboration